rateldajer/markcrowley/_projects/Forest-Fire-Management.md

 ---

 The task of Forest Fire Management presents a number of unique challenges which push the boundaries of what is possible with existing AI/ML algorithms.
 These include the importance of considering:
+- predicting daily fire spread from historical data automatically by combining information from weather, satellite hotspot detection and other available GIS information
 - multiple spatial-temporal scales at all times
 - tradeoffs between individual and social good
 - paucity of supervised training data